 Nebraska Library Commission and Movie Licensing USA, Inc. for public viewing of

-motion pictures.
+motion pictures shown inside the library building.
 With this license, motion pictures may be shown as part of

 various library services and programming at the library.
 Note: The Nebraska